charlienewey/computer-vision-notes/notes.md

 ## Radiosity

-Brightness depends on several things, including the amount of light hitting a surface (source intensity), the amount of light that leaves the surface (closely related to absorption rate of surface), the relative positions of light source and camera (and orientation of surface), and the nature of the surface (texture, colour, etc.).
+Brightness depends on: the amount of light hitting a surface (source intensity), the amount of light that leaves the surface (related to absorption rate), relative positions of light source and camera, and the orientation of the surface.

-There are two different types of reflection that are commonly found on surfaces: Lambertian and specular.
-On Lambertian surfaces, the brightness is independent of viewpoint, and it only depends on the angle between the light source and the surface.
-Specular reflection depends on the location of the viewer (for example, "highlights" on a reflective surface).
+There are two different types of reflection: Lambertian and specular.
+On Lambertian surfaces, the brightness only depends on the angle between the light source and the surface.
+Specular reflection (e.g. a "highlight" on a reflective surface) depends on the location of the viewer.

 ## Digitisation